lfcipriani/api-rosetta-code/README.md

 *  `01/05/2015 ` [Node.js dojo][0] by [@NodeBR][1] and [@TwitterDevBR][2].
 *  `01/06/2015 ` [PHPSP dojo][5] by [@phpsp][7] and [@TwitterDevBR][2].
 *  `01/07/2015 ` [Fabric dojo][6] by Google Developer Group Sao Paulo and [@TwitterDevBR][2].

+*This repository is a mirror copy from twitterdev version, given that it was removed from their org.*

 [0]: http://www.meetup.com/NodeBR-Sao-Paulo/events/219499217
 [1]: https://twitter.com/nodebr